10 Fun Things to Do in Phuket Other Than Frolicking at the Beach

 Don’t these graffiti artworks just add so much colour and vibrancy to the old streets and fading walls?
 Found at Thalang Road, these masterpieces are great for a quick outfit of the day shot or just fun photos with friends.
 They definitely spice up the area by giving quirky fresh vibes to what was previously plain and boring walls.

 In celebration of UNESCO’s official recognition of Phuket as a Creative City of Gastronomy, Thai graffiti artists have been called to highlight the elements of Phuket’s food culture through their artwork.
-This is shown in two of Alex Face’s work, his Mardi character in a Chinese red tortoise “Ang Ku” cake dress like the ones used in Por Tor (Hungry Ghost) Festivals, as well as another one of Mardi in traditional costume pushing a cart.
+This is shown in two of Alex Face’s works, his Mardi character in a Chinese red tortoise “Ang Ku” cake dress like the ones used in Por Tor (Hungry Ghost) Festivals, as well as another one of Mardi in traditional costume pushing a cart.
 The former one can be found at Thalang Road and the latter one can be found near Phuket Town’s Central Market – for those who want to snap a picture with it!

 3. Go cafe-hopping along Thalang Road

 Thalang Road is like a quaint, eclectic mix between Chinatown and Haji Lane in Singapore!
 In short, it is every hipster’s heaven.
 Rows of multi-coloured, Sino-Portugese shophouses are filled with a varied mix of new cafes, bars and guesthouses, coupled with old shops like hardware stores, herb shops, fabric shops and old noodle shops!
 What a juxtaposition.
-This is why Thalang Road is the central heart of Old Phuket Town, because it offers a unique mix of the old and the new!
+This is why Thalang Road is the central heart of Old Phuket Town, it offers a unique mix of the old and the new!

 Try out cafes such as Coffs & Burgh, Eleven & Two Co., Bookhemian and A Dessert Moments for some sweet pastries, local delicacies and a cup of freshly brewed coffee!
 Coffs & Burgh, in particular, is housed in a 120-year-old shophouse with Peranakan baba decor inside and behind the cafe.
 It’s definitely worth checking out – and have I mentioned that a cup of coffee starts from only 50 baht?!
 Plus, my huge cup of coffee lasted me for HOURS.